 - Show screenshots so we can visualize the problem.

 - If the layout looks different in the editor than it does on the live site, show screenshots of both.

 - What’s even better than screenshots?
 Video screencasts!
 Loom lets you create a free screencast where you can show us exactly the steps you are taking and you can explain it as you go.

 - No matter how much detail you provide us, even with screenshots and screencasts, there are many situations where the only way we can take the troubleshooting to the next level is to be able to log into your WordPress admin area, using an Administrative-level user account, so we can fully investigate, and hopefully solve, the problem.
-We may ask you for your wp-admin administrative-level credentials, but you can be proactive and include that in your initial ticket if you’d like to save some back and forth communication time.
-Please include the following information:
+We may ask you for your wp-admin administrative-level credentials, but you can be proactive and issue these credentials at the same time as you submit your ticket by following these procedures.
+In this case, you include the following information in your ticket:

 - The wp-admin URL, such as www.yourdomain.com/wp-admin (this may seem obvious but some users have the admin URL set up differently).

 - Occasionally, we may even need access to your server’s cPanel account, so we can troubleshoot server setup issues.
 You can get this information from your host.
 We will need the cPanel’s URL, its username, and its password.